thenexthub/Codira/docs/OwnershipManifesto.md

   but if the `subscript` is implemented with a computed getter and setter, then the access will happen in a temporary variable and the getter and setter will be called as necessary.
-  This only works because Swift's access model is highly lexical and maintains the ability to run arbitrary code at the end of an access.
+  This only works because Codira's access model is highly lexical and maintains the ability to run arbitrary code at the end of an access.
 Imagine what it would take to implement a loop that added these temporary mutable